atifabdulraheem/Digital-Clock/README.md

 # Digital Clock

 ## Overview
-The Digital Clock project is a simple application that displays the current time in a digital format using HTML, CSS, and JavaScript.
+The Digital Clock project is a simple application that displays the current time in a digital format using python.

 ## Features
 - Real-time display of the current time